software-students-fall2022/git-workflow-practice-liushuchen2025/README.md

 Hadoop is a very large echo system.
 If you are interested in this field, check out other tools here!

  https://research.google.com/archive/mapreduce-osdi04.pdf

+## Tim's Comment:
+This is a very informative article!
+I'm also interested in this field, so it was a really good time reading it.The sherding part is very good knowledge to know.
+Although the concepts are a little bit hard to understand, but the overall architecture of this system is sounds very deep.